daisvke/darkly/empty-redirect-request-breach/Resources/report.md

 ### Affected URL: `http://{IP_ADDR}/index.php?page=redirect&site=`

 ### Issue Description:
-If the parameter "site=" is not properly protected and can be left empty, it could potentially lead to security issues, particularly related to URL parameter manipulation and open redirect vulnerabilities.
+If the parameter "site=" is not properly protected and can be left empty, it could potentially lead to security issues, particularly related to URL parameter manipulation and open redirect vulnerabilities. <br />
+Here, any unexpected value will reveal the flag.

 ## Potential Exploitation:
 Here are some risks associated with this scenario: